HCI Equity Partners: Thayer | Hidden Creek

 Founded in 1989 Hidden Creek Partners was an industrial management company specializing in the automotive sector based in Minneapolis, Minnesota.
 In 2003 Hidden Creek co-founder Scott Rued joined Thayer as a Managing Partner.
 In 2004 Hidden Creek became intimately involved in Thayer's operations.
 Hidden Creek was acquired by Thayer Capital Partners in 2005.
 As part of the deal the firm changed its name to Thayer | Hidden Creek and Hidden Creek Partners co-founder, president and CEO, Scott Rued became a managing partner.

 HCI Equity Partners

 In 2011 the "Managing Partners and investment team” of Thayer Hidden Creek formed HCI Equity Partners "to assume the management of the funds and operations of Thayer | Hidden Creek Partners.”

 Current operations

 In 2017 HCI Equity Partners closed a new $400M fund, Fund V. The fund has an activation date of January 2018.
-In December 2018 HCI Equity Partners V acquired the Liverpool, NY based hose assembly firm JGB Enterprises which specializes in supporting the fracking industry.
+In December 2018 HCI Equity Partners V acquired the Liverpool, New York–based hose assembly firm JGB Enterprises which specializes in supporting the fracking industry.
 In 2018 it was reported that HCI’s portfolio was 60% Industrial and 40% Transportation & Logistics.